JavOrraca/Unsupervised-ML/README.md

 # Unsupervised Machine Learning

-This exercise relies on the k-means algorithm to perform unsupervised machine learning for clustering via the R programming language.
+This exercise relies on the k-means algorithm to perform unsupervised machine learning to cluster a company's customers via the R programming language.

 ## Prerequisites